reicaro/chearn/README.md

 Features/bugs list (order of priority):

+Bug: Fix app state needing to be reloaded after state changes (new card added doesn't get included in optimization till reload, new sign it name doesn't automatically reload)

 Bug: Edit transaction breaks

 Feature: Default apple pay card access (Through Apple, to change it without requiring the user to navigate to card in the wallet)

 Feature: Geolocation and background activity (Automatically select right card based on store user in in)

-Bug: Fix user state not being in place on first login

 Feature: Analytics (Success vs errors for card selection, total saved, etc.)